camunda/camunda-docs/versioned_docs/version-8.2/guides/getting-started-orchestrate-apis.md

 New to Connectors?
 Review our [introduction to Connectors](/docs/components/connectors/introduction.md) to get familiar with their capabilities, and have a closer look at all of the available [out-of-the-box Connectors](/docs/components/connectors/out-of-the-box-connectors/available-connectors-overview.md).
 :::

-A **Connector** is a reusable building block that performs integration with an external system to orchestrate and complete work.
-For example, you can notify of pending or completed processes through communication tools such as [Slack](/docs/components/connectors/out-of-the-box-connectors/slack.md) or [Microsoft Teams](/docs/components/connectors/out-of-the-box-connectors/microsoft-teams.md), and create or update records in enterprise business systems.

-A Connector consists of two parts:

-1. The programming code in Java to connect to the external system.
-2. The user interface to be used during modeling, which is provided using [Connector templates](/docs/components/connectors/manage-connector-templates.md).
+The concept of a Connector consists of two parts: the business logic is implemented as a job worker, and the user interface during modeling is provided using an element template.
 In this guide, you will create a REST Connector task in your process, handle the HTTP response, and deploy your process.
 New to creating a process?
 Get started by [modeling your first diagram](/docs/guides/model-your-first-process.md).

 ## Create a REST connector task